workflux/workflUX/README.md

     *Default*: a subfolder "cwlab/temp" in the home directory

 - **DEBUG**:
-    If set to True, debugging mode is turned on.
+    If set to True, the debugging mode is turned on.
 Do not use on production systems.
     *Default*: False

 ### Exec Profiles:
 This is where you configure how to execute cwl jobs on your system.
 A profile consists of four steps: pre_exec, exec, eval, and post_exec (only exec required, the rest is optional).
 For each step you can specify commands that are executed in bash or cmd terminal.

 You can define multiple execution profile as shown in the config example below.
-This allows frontend users to chooce between different execution options (e.g. using different CWL runners, different dependency management systems, or even chooce a between multiple available batch execution infrastructures like lsf, pbs, ...).
+This allows frontend users to choose between different execution options (e.g. using different CWL runners, different dependency management systems, or even choose a between multiple available batch execution infrastructures like lsf, pbs, ...).
 For each execution profile, following configuration parameters are available (but only **shell** and **exec** is required):

 - **shell**:
     Specify which shell to use.
 For Linux or MacOS use `bash`.
 For Windows, use `cmd`.